Tina Bell: Legacy

 Bell is considered an early grunge pioneer and is dubbed "the Godmother of Grunge" and "queen of Grunge".

+Drummer Matt Cameron, Bell's bandmate in Bam Bam, said of her: "Tina was phenomenal.
+I've worked with like, some of the greatest singers of my generation for sure, and she's right up there, as far as just like charisma, power, and her lyrics are really fucking cool...
+She was one of the greats."

-Seattle musician Om Johari, who used to go to Bam Bam shows as a teenager and said she was inspired to see a fellow Black woman singing in the Seattle hard-rock scene, which wasn't always inclusive of Black people or women, said that Bell doesn't receive the recognition she deserves as one of the founders of grunge because of sexism and racism.
+Seattle musician Om Johari, who used to go to Bam Bam shows as a teenager and said she was inspired to see a fellow Black woman singing in the Seattle hard-rock scene, which wasn't always inclusive of Black people or women, said that Bell does not receive the recognition she deserves as one of the founders of grunge because of sexism and racism.
 A sentiment shared by Bell's former bandmate, Bam Bam bassist Scott Ledgerwood, who said that Bell didn't get the record deals and fame that some of her white male counterparts achieved in the grunge scene because people in power in the music industry didn't give her the chance.
 "They were too blind to see that America was ready for a Black superstar, a gorgeous lady, up front in a hard [rock] band", he said.

+In 2021, Bell's son, T. J. Martin, said he is planning on making a documentary about her.

+In 2023, Bell was featured in the book Hit Girls: Women of Punk in the USA, 1975-1983, by Jen B. Larson.